IgnazioSotgiu/trivia-quiz/README.md

   ![](./assets/docs/trivia-quiz-site-structure.png)

   ---
  In the screen is also present a switch to change between Light and Dark Theme.
-From the homepage the user can choose to start the game, that will open a category choice screen and then the difficulty choice screen.
+From the homepage the user can choose to start the game.
+The “Start” button will open a category choice screen and then the difficulty choice screen.
  After the selections are made there will be a countdown form 3 to 0 before the first question is displayed.
 After the round of questions the user will be present with a result summary of his performance with the options to share on Twitter or Facebook, continue the game or reset the game starting a new session with the reset button.

-The website has a simple structure with only 1 pages, all the links in the navbar are connected to modals.
+The website has a simple structure with only 1 page, all the links in the navbar are connected to modals.

 ---